replikativ/replikativ/README.md

 - Encryption of transaction with repo key encrypted by userkeys, public key schema, explore pub/private key solutions.
 Maybe metadata signing can work (slowly) on a DHT?
 - Partially propagate updates and allow them to be reassembled again.
 - Add (general) commit graph plotting and a basic web toolbar for applications to communicate their synching state to the user.
 Including:
-- Provide undo and redo for applications.
+- Provide durable undo and redo for `om` applications out of the box.
 - Make usage from JavaScript straightforward (including JSON merging).
 - Offer some default (three-way) user-supported (ui) conflict resolution.
 - Implement diverse prototypes, from real-time to "big-data".